 Not getting any offers on Amazon Flex?
 You’re not alone.
 Many Flex drivers go through periods where offers are scarce and signing up for a block is difficult.

-Is the problem your ratings?
+Are your ratings the problem?
 Are there not enough offers to go around?
-Are bots swooping up all the blocks before you can accept them?
+Are bots getting all the offers before you can accept them?

-Read on to learn why you may not be getting offers on Amazon Flex, and what you can do to get more.
+Read on to learn why you aren’t getting offers on Amazon Flex and how to get more!

 Why are there no offers on Amazon Flex?
-The top theories
+The top reasons

-Many drivers believe that their ratings are holding them back from getting more offers.
-Amazon confirmed that you may receive fewer offers when your standing drops to Fair or At Risk
+- Low ratings: Amazon confirmed that you receive fewer offers when your standing drops to Fair or At Risk

-All of these factors can contribute to low offers.
-And when you have more than one thing working against you, it can be frustrating.
+All of these factors can contribute to a lack of offers.
+And it can be a difficult problem to troubleshoot when you have more than one factor working against you.

 What Amazon says about the ‘no offers’ problem

-If you ask Amazon why you aren’t getting offers, they will likely send a template message similar to the one below:
+When you ask Amazon why you aren’t getting offers, they send a template message similar to the one below:

 “The offers you see may depend on the amount of work you’re done recently, the work you’ve reserved in the future, whether you’ve cancelled a lot of work, your Delivery Qualify, and your Reliability.